docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 keyboard shortcuts.
 By convention, typing ENTER is the same as clicking OK or the default button, and typing ESC is the same as clicking Cancel.
 The keyboard shortcut has the same effect as calling notify for the associated button control.
-To determine which control is notified by which keyboard shortcut, set the Dialog object’s defaultElement and cancelElement properties.
+To determine which control is notified by which keyboard shortcut, set the Dialog object's defaultElement and cancelElement properties.
 The value is the control object that should be notified when the user types the associated keyboard shortcut.
-For buttons assigned as the defaultElement, if there is no onClick handler associated with the button, clicking the button or typing ENTER calls the parent dialog’s close method, passing a value of 1 to be returned by the show call that opened the dialog.
+For buttons assigned as the defaultElement, if there is no onClick handler associated with the button, clicking the button or typing ENTER calls the parent dialog's close method, passing a value of 1 to be returned by the show call that opened the dialog.
-For buttons assigned as the cancelElement, if there is no onClick handler associated with the button, clicking the button or typing ESC calls the parent dialog’s close method, passing a value of 2 to be returned by the show call that opened the dialog.
+For buttons assigned as the cancelElement, if there is no onClick handler associated with the button, clicking the button or typing ESC calls the parent dialog's close method, passing a value of 2 to be returned by the show call that opened the dialog.
 If you do not set the defaultElement and cancelElement properties explicitly, ScriptUI tries to choose reasonable defaults when the dialog is about to be shown for the first time.
 For the default element, it